seandub13/Sean-Williams-Projects/README.md

 The languages I work the most in are Java, JavaScript, React, Angular , python and many more.
 Most of the code I write is used internally in my job so that cannot be showcased.
 So instead, I have chosen some projects I have worked on in my bachelors and master’s degrees, along with simple projects I used to help understand new languages.
+To see my most recent work, id reccomend checking out my CV website (created with REACT) in the webdev folder.
+Although this website is currently offline for maintenance.

 If you have any questions or want to reach out to me, dont be shy.
 You can email me at seanwilliams712@gmail.com or connect with me on [linkedin](http://www.linkedin.com/in/sean-williams-834525140) .